m-ritika/Pragyan/README.md

 The RS Image and it's segmentation on the left are from an earlier date and the images on the right are from a later date.

 This allows us to view the scene changes that have occured  periodically.

+We attempted to create a web application from Google colab notebook by using a cross-platform application called ngrok to create secure URL to the localhost server but couldn’t achieve the same owing to the time constraints.
+We have added the widgets and the corresponding outputs in a folder called Sample_Outputs

 To test sample images with our pre-trained model, download the Input images directory, and modify